 There was so much to see, and every part of the tour was so captivating, given the compelling history of the castle.

-We went inside and both my mother and I saw something we’d never seen before (and I’d been to the castle twice before): the largest wine barrel in the world, with a capacity of 58,000 gallons!
+We went inside and both my mother and I saw something we’d never seen before (and I’d been to the Heidelberg castle twice before): the largest wine barrel in the world, with a capacity of 58,000 gallons!
 You can see the scale with the people at the bottom and near the top.

 We both put our foot into a footprint indentation on the castle balcony which has a story behind it.
 Apparently, the castle was on fire and a knight couldn’t find his way out, so he jumped from above, and the footprint supposedly marks where he landed (I wondered why only one footprint?)
 If you place your foot into the imprint, you’re supposedly ensured a return trip!
 Mum and I didn’t chance it.

-Our tour guide walked us back down to the city and told us where we should meet to catch the bus back to the ship, then gave us a tour of the city’s highlights.
+Our tour guide walked us back down to the city and told us where we should meet to catch the bus back to the ship, then gave us a tour of Heidelberg’s highlights.
 These are some of the sights on that gorgeous day (the sun was blessing us with its presence, finally!)